MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="assign-an-audio-conferencing-license"></a>Zuweisen einer Lizenz für Audiokonferenzen

 > [!NOTE]
-> Sie können nicht mithilfe der **Skype für Business Administrationscenter**Lizenzen zuweisen.
-Sie müssen das Office 365 Administrationscenter verwenden.
-Zuweisen einer Konferenzkennung für einen Benutzer
+> You can't assign licenses using the **Skype for Business admin center**.
+You must use the Office 365 admin center.
+See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

  **So weisen Sie eine Lizenz für einen Benutzer zu**